Most People Don’t Know These 12 Castles Are Hiding In Missouri (Part 2)

 8. T.R.
-Goulding Castle, Ironton
+Goulding Castle - Ironton

 on 3.89 acres at the base of Shepherd Mountain.
 This grandly designed, yet practically sized (approx. 2,270 sqft) historic property is one of the truly unique and marvelous landmarks of Iron County.
 It borders the city-owned 640-acre tract of wilderness atop the mountain, creating tranquil forest surroundings.
-It was put up for auction in 2012 after being home to the The Misselhorn family since 1999.
-They did significant work on the property including aesthetic improvements, a new hot water heater and furnace, and a new rubber roof.
+It was put up for auction in 2012 after being home to the Misselhorn family since 1999.
+They did significant work on the property, including aesthetic improvements, a new hot water heater and furnace, and a new rubber roof.

 Just outside of Holden is a mini-castle that is actually a huge mausoleum.
+It is known as

 Check out this video: